Benefits of a healthy diet: new research

 “Collectively, we saw a positive impact on the health of the patients in these programs,” says Dr Jason Wu, Program Head of Nutrition Science at The George Institute.
 “We found the effect of healthy food prescriptions on blood glucose was comparable to what you would expect to see from some commonly-prescribed glucose-lowering medications.
 This adds weight to the growing evidence that food can also be medicine.”

 While this study certainly indicates that prescribing healthy foods can lead to improvements in diet and health, more research is needed before there’s any chance of such programs going mainstream.
-The focus of most healthy food prescription programs so far has also been purely on fruit and veg.
-There are some other outstanding candidates that could also be a part of a concept like this – nuts, beans, whole grains and fish are all fantastic for your health, but the impact of “prescribing” them hasn’t been studied.
+The focus of most healthy diet prescription programs so far has also been purely on fruit and veg.
+There are some other outstanding candidates that could also be a part of a concept like this.
+Nuts, beans, whole grains and fish are all fantastic for health, but the impact of “prescribing” them hasn’t been studied.
 Until now.

 A first-of-its kind “Food Farmacy” pilot study has been developed at Royal Prince Alfred Hospital in Sydney.
 The three-month program is providing weekly boxes fruits, vegies, nuts, dairy and grains to 50 food insecure patients with poorly-controlled type 2 diabetes.

 “Through this pilot study, we will establish the logistics and feasibility of setting up a healthy food prescription program for vulnerable patients in Australia,” Dr Wu says.
 “We’ll assess its impact on the participants’ overall diet.
 It’s early days for our study, but initial reactions seem very positive – from both doctors and patients.”